Karl Lagerfeld: Book collecting

+Death, tributes, and retrospectives

+The White Shirt Project

-Following the memorial, the house of Karl Lagerfeld announced in July 2019 the development of "The White Shirt Project".
-In homage to its eponymous founder, this collaboration celebrates the late designer's legacy with a collection of reimagined, iconic white shirts.
+In July 2019, the house of Karl Lagerfeld announced the development of "The White Shirt Project".
+In homage to its eponymous founder, the project celebrated the late designer's legacy with a collection of reimagined, iconic white shirts.

 Lagerfeld once said: "If you ask me what I'd most like to have invented in fashion, I'd say the white shirt.
 For me, the white shirt is the basis of everything.
 Everything else comes after."

-The global project, which was curated by Karl Lagerfeld Style Adviser Carine Roitfeld, features designs from Cara Delevingne, Kate Moss, Tommy Hilfiger, Diane Kruger, Takashi Murakami, Amber Valletta, and British street artist, Endless, amongst others.
+The global project was curated by Karl Lagerfeld's then Style Advisor Carine Roitfeld and featured designs from Cara Delevingne, Kate Moss, Tommy Hilfiger, Diane Kruger, Takashi Murakami, Amber Valletta, and British street artist Endless, amongst others.
+A White Shirt tribute event at Paris Fashion Week featured Anna Wintour, Kaia Gerber, and Karlie Kloss.

-Seven was Lagerfeld's favorite number, and as such, seven of the final designs will be replicated 77 times and sold for €777 each from 26 September 2019.
-All proceeds will benefit the French charity Sauver La Vie, which funds medical research at the Paris Descartes University.
+Seven was Lagerfeld's favorite number, and as such, seven of the final designs were replicated 77 times and sold for €777 each, with proceeds benefiting a French charity affiliated with Paris Descartes University.

-In 2023 his biography, PARADISE NOW: The Extraordinary Life of Karl Lagerfeld written by William Middleton (writer), was published by HarperCollins.
+Metropolitan Museum of Art 2023 Costume Institute Exhibition and Met Gala

+The Metropolitan Museum of Art honored the designer with a retrospective of his work with Balmain, Patou, Chloe, Fendi, Chanel, and his eponymous line.
+The posthumous exhibition, Karl Lagerfeld: A Line of Beauty spanned Lagerfeld's six-decade career and included more than 150 objects.

+Chanel, Fendi, Condé Nast, and Lagerfeld's own fashion brand provided support for the exhibition and the accompanying 2023 Met Gala.
+The 2023 fête was co-chaired by Michaela Coel, Penélope Cruz, Roger Federer, Dua Lipa, and Condé Nast Global Chief Content Officer, Anna Wintour.
+Pritzker Prize-winning architect Tadao Ando designed the exhibit.
+Curator Andrew Bolton expounded on the exhibition's inspiration in the April 2023 issue of Architectural Digest.
+Bolton explained that the tribute would focus largely on Lagerfeld's design process, specifically his sketches, and would showcase both the literal lines of Lagerfeld's drawings as well as the sartorial lines or silhouettes of his works.